openharmony/third_party_gn/docs/reference.md

   with a double slash like "//foo/bar"), you should use the get_path_info() function.
-This function won't work because it will always make relative paths, and it needs to support making paths relative to the source root, so can't also generate source-absolute paths without more special-cases.
+This function won't work because it will always make relative paths, and it needs to support making paths relative to the source root, so it can't also generate source-absolute paths without more special-cases.
 ```

 #### **Arguments**

 ```
   input
-      A string or list of strings representing file or directory names These can be relative paths ("foo/bar.txt"), system absolute paths ("/foo/bar.txt"), or source absolute paths ("//foo/bar.txt").
+      A string or list of strings representing file or directory names.
+These can be relative paths ("foo/bar.txt"), system absolute paths ("/foo/bar.txt"), or source absolute paths ("//foo/bar.txt").